temporalio/documentation/docs-src/java/how-to-use-a-custom-payload-converter-in-java.md

   - developer-guide
 ---

-Create a custom implementation of a [`PayloadConverter`](https://www.javadoc.io/static/io.temporal/temporal-sdk/1.18.1/io/temporal/common/converter/PayloadConverter.html) interface and set it with `withPayloadConverterOverrides` to override specific default Data Converter behavior.
+Create a custom implementation of a [`PayloadConverter`](https://www.javadoc.io/static/io.temporal/temporal-sdk/1.18.1/io/temporal/common/converter/PayloadConverter.html) interface and use the `withPayloadConverterOverrides` method to implement the custom object conversion with the [`DefaultDataConverter].

 The `PayloadConverter` serializes and deserializes method parameters that need to be sent over the wire.
 You can create a custom implementation of the `PayloadConverter` for custom formats, as shown in the following example: